brainglobe/brainglobe.github.io/docs/source/documentation/setting-up/image-definition.md

 - Axis 2: Image width

 :::{note}
 BrainGlobe uses axis labels 0, 1, 2, instead of z, y, x.
 This is because the underlying data is stored as NumPy arrays, which use numeric indices for their dimensions.
-So the axis labels 0, 1, 2 refer directly to the structure of the underlying data and ensure our documentation matches how the data is represented.
+Mapping to z, y, x can lead to ambiguity because different mapping conventions exist.
+To avoid this, we label axes 0, 1, 2 referring directly to the structure of the underlying data and ensure our documentation matches how the data is represented.
 :::